Project-Owl/dms-lite/README.md

 3. ./Serial-install.sh will make the code run
 4. sit back and kick up your feet because install will take a bit

+The DMS Lite will automatically open in a full sized window.

-After you have installed the required dependencies you can run the two scripts in two separate terminals.
+The next time you boot the Pi CD into the DMS-LITE folder and run the following script in two seperate terminals.

 `python3 Serial_sqlwriter.py`